 “Write?
 What?
 Findings?”

-“What we learned just now,” Kate clarified.
+“My findings from just now,” Kate told him.
 “About the lyrium and the protocols and the resumed urges and… Oh, I probably shouldn’t write down that part.”
 She blushed and ducked her head.
 “I’d like to monitor you, however.
 If you don’t mind.
 Check on your progress now and again.
 For science, of course.
 Next time it needn’t be so, um, thorough.”

 Sweet Maker, let it be thorough.
 Cullen’s body reacted before his brain quite had the chance to.